xavimarin35/Thalassa/README.md

 - Animation of some tiles from loaded from Tiled
 - Dynamic obstacles through the map that can kill you
 - Camera culling during whole level
+- Air and ground enemies pathfinding
+- Ground enemy shoots you
+- Bat partner who follows you

 ## Usage